 Throughout the Silver Age, Superman pushed Luthor to turn over a new leaf, pointing to the good his genius could do for humanity.
 Always one to put his money where his mouth is, Supes goes before the parole board and convinces them to give Luthor an early release from prison.
 And, just like that, Superman and Lex Luthor become friends for the first time since they were buddies back in Smallville.

-And with his old enemy now his closest ally, Lex uses this newfound lease on life to…lure the Man of Steel into a Kryptonite death trap and murder him in front of his dearest friends.
+With his old enemy now his closest ally, Lex uses this newfound lease on life to…lure the Man of Steel into a Kryptonite death trap and murder him in front of his dearest friends.

-You would think him leaving Superman’s body behind is a crucial mistake, but you’d be wrong.
+You would think leaving Superman’s body behind is a crucial mistake, but you’d be wrong.
 Superman is well and truly dead.
 And instead of showing any sort of introspection or sadness over the murder of a man who called him friend, Lex responds with manic glee.

 Surprisingly to him, the Kryptonians aren’t keen on dealing with one of history’s greatest monsters and imprison him in the Phantom Zone forever: